JasonMortonNZ/laravel-grunt/README.md

+# Please note:
+This package is no long being maintained!!
+Since discovering the Gulp task runner, and finding how easy it is to install, setup and use I've opted to drop GruntJS from my workflow.

-# Laravel 4 + Grunt Asset Workflow Package - BETA
+## Laravel 4 + Grunt Asset Workflow Package - BETA

 **Please help me by trialing out my package and providing feedback**